简体中文 / [English]

 • Public shell access

-• Peer information page and automated peering
+• Peer info page and automated peering

 • Optimize the current full-mesh setup